philroberts/FPDB-for-OSX/docs/readme-overview.txt

 Summary
 =======
 A database program to track your online poker games, the behaviour of the other players and your winnings/losses.
-Supports Holdem, Omaha, Stud and Razz for cash games as well as SnG and MTT tournaments with more possibly coming in the future
+Supports Holdem, Omaha, Stud and Razz for cash games as well as SnG and MTT tournaments with more possibly coming in the future.
+Some of this is not yet working though, please see status.txt and known-bugs-and-planned-features.txt

 Contact
 =======
+Please note that this project has two hostings: one at assembla.com which holds are version control "central tree" (irrelevant for users) and everything else at http://sourceforge.net/projects/fpdb/.

+The best means of contact are the sourceforge page: Use the bug, feature request or patch functions or just post in the forum.

+Alternatively feel free to contact me directly:

 mail: steffen(at)sycamoretest.info
 jabber/xmpp/Google Talk: as above
 ICQ: 7806355
 MSN: steffenjf@gmx.de (don't email that)

-You can also create tickets on our assembla page at todo get link

 But you could send all my hand histories to yourself!
 =====================================================